 Start talking with blind users as soon as possible.

 Participants & Recruitment

 I gathered all of our data on database organization tools such as Airtable and Excel for us to be able to easily access all the information we received.
-I then organized the collected data on an online whiteboard platform, Miro, as I color-coded the collected information.
+I then organized the collected data with Affinity Diagramming methods on an online whiteboard platform, Miro, as I color-coded the collected information.
 I compiled our observations and insights into relevant categories and consequential relationships based on shared intent, purpose, or problems.